aliceziyun/meshtrek/setup/readme.md

 Use this folder to deploy the [DeathStar](https://github.com/delimitrou/DeathStarBench) benchmark on a Kubernetes cluster.

+Current Problem:
+- If you copy scripts to your Windows machine, you need `dos2unix`.

 ### 1. Prepare Node(s)

 You can use one or more machines as Kubernetes nodes.